cindyhou0210/InternConnect/index.md

 We have used several interesting gems to help optimize the InternConnect experience.

 ### Kaminari
-Kaminari is used for paginzation so all reviews are displayed in a well organized way.
+Kaminari is used for pagination so all reviews are displayed in a well organized way.

+### Mailboxer
+Mailboxer is used to create a private messaging system between users, giving them an inbox, a sent box, and a trash can that they can manipulate.

 ### Active-storage
 Active-storage is used to allow users to freely upload files from their local directory.